PietroLiuzzo/Aristodemo/README.md

 ### Places and People
 Places are given an id from [Pleiades](http://pleiades.stoa.org/).
 This is used to create the map and the pelagios annotation, to show links, and activate the popups.
 Is wonderfully useful.
+IDs for people are taken where possible from the [Lexicon of Greek Personal Names](http://clas-lgpn2.classics.ox.ac.uk/) or from Wikidata.

 #### Popups
 In the places page, popups with the little map and links to pleiades and pelagios come from the [ADWL.js](http://isawnyu.github.com/awld-js/awld-test.html), which you will see copied in this folder.